gorakhargosh/watchdog/docs/source/quickstart.rst

 Quickstart
 ==========
-Below we present a simple example that monitors the current directory non-recursively (which means, it will not traverse any sub-directories) to detect changes.
+Below we present a simple example that monitors the current directory recursively (which means, it will traverse any sub-directories) to detect changes.
 Here is what we will do with the API:

 1. Create an instance of the :class:`watchdog.observers.Observer` thread class.